• home

 About Benedict Rattigan

 Benedict Rattigan is a British writer and philosopher, and the founding Director of The Schweitzer Institute for Environmental Ethics, a think‑tank affiliated with Peterhouse, University of Cambridge.
-He is best known for developing dynamic symmetry theory, an account of how complex systems balance order and chaos that Oxford physiologist Denis Noble has described as “one of the most deep theoretical insights you could have about the nature of the Universe… This simple insight is the sort of breakthrough we academics dream of.”
+He is best known for developing dynamic symmetry theory (also called Edge theory), an account of how complex systems balance order and chaos that Oxford physiologist Denis Noble has described as “one of the most deep theoretical insights you could have about the nature of the Universe… This simple insight is the sort of breakthrough we academics dream of.”

 The project began in his mid‑twenties, when he was living alone in an isolated farmhouse in Normandy.
 There he arrived at a simple but far‑reaching intuition: lasting order is found neither in rigid regularity nor in pure randomness, but in a continuously adjusted balance between the two.
 Turning that flash of insight into a disciplined framework has taken more than three decades of slow, detailed work.

-To give the work a home, Rattigan founded The Schweitzer Institute in 2004, which now serves as a research hub for dynamic symmetry theory.
-A Royal Society seminar in May 2026, Edge of Chaos: Exploring Dynamic Symmetry Theory, is the latest step in this ongoing exploration.
+To give the work a permanent home, Rattigan founded The Schweitzer Institute in 2004, which now serves as a research hub for dynamic symmetry theory and its applications in science, ethics, and policy.
+A Royal Society seminar in May 2026, Edge of Chaos: Exploring Dynamic Symmetry Theory, is the latest step in this continuing programme of work.

 Next Page